mhermosi/unit-conversion/readme.md

 you can run this application in different ways.

-The simplest one is going to server directory and run the bundled execution
+The simplest one is run the following command sequence to start the dev environment

 ```
+# cd client
+# yarn install
+# cd ..
 # cd server
+# yarn install
 # yarn dev
 ```

-this option will execute both the express server and the react application. you will see the Web Page on http://localhost:3000/ and the connection to the backend is proxied by package.json directive.
+this option will execute both the express server and the react application. you will see the Web Page on http://localhost:3000/ and the connection to the backend is being proxy by package.json directive.

 Second option: Docker compose build.